gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 establishes shared keys with the remote peer.
 As soon as the SCTP State Machine enters PROTECTION INITILIZATION state, DTLS in SCTP is responsible for progressing to the PROTECTED state when DTLS handshake has completed.
-The DCI counter is initialized to the value zero that is used for the initial DTLS handshake.

 ### PROTECTION INITILIZATION state

 When entering PROTECTION INITILIZATION state, DTLS will start the handshake according to {{dtls-handshake}}.

-DTLS being initialized for a new SCTP association will set the Traffic DCI counter = 0, which implies a DCI field value of 0, for the initial DTLS connection.
-The DTLS handshake messages are transmitted from this endpoint to the peer using SCTP User message {{dtls-user-message}}
-with the PPID value set to DTLS Chunk Key-Management Messages
-{{I-D.westerlund-tsvwg-sctp-dtls-chunk}}.
-Note that in case of SCTP association restart, the negotiation of the new Traffic DTLS connection SHALL still use a new Traffic DCI counter = 0 as the restarting SCTP endpoint may not know the old traffic DCI counter value for the last active DTLS connection.

-When in PROTECTION INITILIZATION state, DTLS in SCTP MAY create a DTLS connection for Restart purposes.
-Such Restart connection is identified by a Restart DCI, that is based on a DCI counter independent from the traffic DCI.
-Whilst the first Restart DCI has value = 0, further Restart DCI will be increased using the same procedure than Traffic DCI and implementing the same parallel connection mechanism (see
-{{add-dtls-connection}} and {{remove-dtls-connection}}).

-When a successful handshake for the traffic DCI = 0 has been completed and the keying material is established for DTLS connection and set for the DCI the DTLS chunk Handler will move to the VALIDATION state and perform validation and then move SCTP State Machine into PROTECTED state.
+When a successful handshake has been completed, the Traffic DTLS Key Context and the Restart DTLS Key Context will be created by deriving the keys from the DTLS connection.
+At that point the DTLS chunk Handler will move to the VALIDATION state and perform validation and then move SCTP State Machine into PROTECTED state.